BackTrackCRoot/Java-environment-variable/README.md

 Now, when you set environment,it report you failed , maybe it was successed.

-so pelease check you environment.
+so please check you environment.

 #### v1.0